 Sometimes you create aesthetically appealing presentations only to discover that some students are unable to read them.
 Perhaps you have colour blind students and are unsure how to proceed in the development of your presentations to make them easily readable for everyone.

-- As an instructor, it is important to be cognizant of the facts on color blindness.
+- As an instructor, it is important to be cognizant of the facts on colour blindness.

-- There are tips and tricks you can learn in order to prepare lessons that are inclusive of color blind students.
+- There are tips and tricks you can learn in order to prepare lessons that are inclusive of colour blind students.

 - One way to ensure that your presentations are inclusive is to export your presentation into images, one for each slide.
-You can then test your images on this color blind simulator to see how different color blind individuals can view it.
+You can then test your images on this colour blind simulator to see how different colour blind individuals can view it.

-- If you would like more detailed information on color blindness you can check the color blindness e-book.
+- If you would like more detailed information on colour blindness you can check the colour blindness e-book.